 For long-term goals, time is on your side to weather the ups and downs of the market and economic cycles.
 You can focus on aggressive growth while you are young and then shift to more conservative investments over time.
 To save for retirement, you’ll want to invest in a 401(k) plan, an IRA, or both.
 These accounts shelter your investment gains from taxes until you retire.

 Once you’ve outlined your goals, you’ve completed the first step of investing.

 The second step?
 Learning more about the investment options that are available to you and choosing a portfolio that will help you achieve your goals.
 Download the SoFi Guide to Investing Intelligently for a step-by-step guide to investing, including setting goals, understanding the tradeoffs between risk and reward, and learning about the various types of investments and retirement accounts.

-Or, set up a complimentary appointment with a SoFi Wealth advisor, who can help you quantify your goals and discuss the right investment strategies to reach them.
+Or, set up a complimentary appointment with a SoFi Invest advisor, who can help you quantify your goals and discuss the right investment strategies to reach them.

 The bottom line?
 Investing is not just for the wealthy; it’s for anyone who wants to achieve financial goals.
 First, you just need to know what they are.

 This information isn’t financial advice.
 Investment decisions should be based on specific financial needs, goals and risk appetite.